-5 entries per county; one per division.
+State Fair Entry: 5 entries per county, one per division

-Forms for this project are found on the Indiana 4-H Web site www.extension.purdue.edu/4-H click on "projects" and then on Genealogy to reach downloadable forms.
+Project Check Out: Wednesday, July 3, 2024 4:00pm - 6:00pm 4-H Building Genealogy to reach downloadable forms.
 This project is organized into divisions and not grades for a youth cannot start in Division 3 without first completing Division 1 and Division 2.
 This is a project that builds on the previous division information in order to be successful in building your family tree.
 If you are using a genealogical commercial software program, you may need to type in or hand write in information required by the Indiana 4-H genealogy project.
-See 4-H forms on the 4-H website linked above.
+See 4-H forms on the 4-H website listed above.

-The exhibit will consist of no more than four (4) notebooks for Division 1-4 and first year Advanced Division.
+The exhibit will consist of no more than four (4) notebooks for Division 1-4- and firstyear Advanced Division.
 (If a notebook requires additional space, label it as notebook x, continued.)
 Those notebooks are:

-- Book #1 Appropriate size notebook or binder, contains introduction sheet, pedigree charts and family group sheets - Book #2 Appropriate size notebook or binder, contains additional information worksheets and diary of work - Book #3 Appropriate size notebook or binder, contains supporting documents, pictures, etc. - Book #4 Appropriate size notebook or binder, contains Advanced Division options only (Begin using this notebook in first year of the advanced division or the fifth year of project enrollment.) - Another notebook should be maintained and kept in a secure place at home to keep original personal and legal documents as well as previously exhibited work.
+• Book #1- Appropriate size notebook or binder, contains introduction sheet, pedigree charts and family group sheets

+• Books #2- Appropriate size notebook or binder, contains additional information worksheets and diary of work

+• Book #3- Appropriate size notebook or binder, contains supporting documents, pictures, etc.

+• Book #4- Appropriate size notebook or binder, contains Advanced Division options only (Begin using this notebook in first year of the advanced division or the fifth year of project enrollment.)

+• Another notebook should be maintained and kept in a secure place at home to keep original personal and legal documents as well as previously exhibited work.